khoover/chezbob/bob2k14/mdb_server/readme.md

 Most likely you are not running this script directly, but as a service.
-In that case, if you deployed using ansible, the name of the service is cb_mdbd, and you should start is as:
+In that case, if you deployed using ansible, the name of the service is cb_mdbd, and you should start it as:

     service cb_mdbd start